EMassart/covariance_fitting/readme.txt

 --------------------------------------------------------------------------------------------------
 IMPORTANT WARNING : the data are not contained in this git repo, you should upload them first.
 Here is how to proceed for the wind field data:
-- create a folder data_surface_extracted
+- create a subfolder data_points/data_surface_extracted
 - download the data, and store them in this folder, in the following form.
 Each data is stored in a separate .mat file.
 The file should contain directly the Y factorization of the data, i.e., if the true covariance matrix is C = YY', we store directly the Y factor.
 This Y factor is expected to be a matrix of size 3024 x 3024, whose columns have decreasing magnitude, so that to truncate the rank to r, we just have to keep the r first columns.
 - rename the mat file as Yuv_xyz.mat.
 For example, the file containing the data associated with a heading = 1,5pi/32 and a magnitude 1 will be named Y15_010.mat, while the one associated with heading = 4 pi /32 and magnitude 13 will be Y40_130.mat (so, basically, we keep one number to characterize the decimal part of the parameter)
 --------------------------------------------------------------------------------------------------